Vicious (TV series)

-In 2016, the show was cancelled by ITV and a finale special aired on 16 December 2016.
+The show was initially developed by the British playwright, Mark Ravenhill.
+The series was written by Gary Janetti, an American whose credits include Will & Grace and Family Guy.

 Series overview

-Vicious is set around the lives of ageing partners Freddie and Stuart, who have lived together in their Covent Garden flat for 49 years.
+Vicious is set around the lives of aging partners Freddie and Stuart, who have lived together in their Covent Garden flat for 49 years.
 Freddie was a struggling actor and Stuart worked in a bar when they first met.
 While Stuart is now retired and manages the household, Freddie still takes acting jobs occasionally and waits for his unlikely breakthrough.
 Their lives consist of entertaining their frequent guests, making sure that their aged dog Balthazar is still breathing, and hurling antagonising comments towards each other.